Davidchowrj/davidchowrj.github.io/index.md

 | XMLHttpRequest (JavaScript)          | XMl                                   |
 |--------------------------------------|---------------------------------------|
 | Send and exchange data witha  server | Used as format to receive server data |

+Ajax applications are **browser & platform independent**

+## How it works

+1) User sends a request from the UI and a javascript call goes to XMLHttpRequest object.

+2) HTTP Request is sent to the server by XMLHttpRequest object.

+3) Server interacts with the database using JSP, PHP, Servlet, ASP.net etc.

+4) Data is retrieved

+5) Server sends XML data to XMLHttpRequest (JavaScript) callback funciton

+6) HTML & CSS is then displayed on browser

+## Advantages

+* Interactivity
+    * Asynchrnous trasmission (back & forth)
+* Bandwidth usage
+    * Small payload
+* Encourages modularization
+    * Function ,data sources, structure & style
+* Allows non-related technologies to work together (server-side languages , databases, client-side languages)

+## Disadvantages

+* Difficult to debug as it is **asynchronous**
+* Search engines can't index/optimize
+* Back Button / bookmarks may not work as expected
+* May experience response time /latency problems if too many frequent updates

+## Ajax Application

+* Real time form validation
+    * When server side info is needed
+* Autocompletion
+* Sophiticated U.I controls & effects
+    *E.g: Progress bars
+* **Getting data without reloading**